SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/in-service/list.md

 At the top of the **List selections** screen are two buttons:

-* **New selection**: Click here to create a new selection.
+* **New selection**: Used to create a new selection.
-* **New folder**: Click here to create a new folder.
+* **New folder**: Used to create a new folder.
 This applies if you have arranged your selections into a folder structure.

 ## View existing selections